 BUILD AN AR-15 HUNTING RIFLE

 Create an AR-15 hunting rifle using parts and accessories from Wing Tactical.
 We only carry products we'd trust in our hunting rifles, and our team can help you determine which parts best match your requirements.
-Contact us today to get started.
+Contact us today and look at our selection of barrels, bolt carrier groups and magazines to get started.